 The Crab Stop Witnessed My First Time…

-Both of our side items, corn-on-the-cob and potatoes, were perfectly smothered in butter and Old Bay Seasoning.
-For the first time in my life, I ate corn out in public.
+Both of our side items, corn-on-the-cob, and potatoes, were perfectly smothered in butter and Old Bay Seasoning.
+For the first time in my life, I ate the corn out in public.
 It was so good that I put down my guard and let the butter run down my chin.
 It was that darned good!
 Oh, and have I mentioned the shrimp?
 Holy goodness, peel-and-eat shrimp should always be this wonderful!
 Eddie and I do not typically eat shrimp aside from parties or a special event, but it was fabulous.
 None of the food is fussy or too decadent; it is all fresh, simple, and cooked right.

-Eddie and I were full, but not miserably stuffed, when we finished our meal.
+Eddie and I were full, but not miserably stuffed when we finished our meal.
 We could not hold any dessert, but The Crab Stop does have a few options (Lemon Pound and Triple Chocolate Cake).
 They also offer lunch specials and affordable Children’s Menu items (Wings, Hamburger, Fish, and Shrimp).

 A Laid-Back, No Fuss Dinner Experience

 When Eddie and I entered The Crab Stop, we immediately felt comfortable and welcome.
 I loved that all of the guests were casually dressed and draped in plastic bibs.
 The Crab Stop’s owner walked around making sure all of the guests were happy with their food and service, a nice touch.
 He even sang a “Happy Birthday” rendition to a few.
 I found the Crab Stop to be the freshest seafood in Vero Beach and I think you will, too.
-Food Network’s Diners, Drive-Ins, and Dives needs to visit the Crab Stop!
+Food Network’s Diners, Drive-Ins, and Dives need to visit the Crab Stop!

 The Crab Spot